 On August 21, 2017 the Brennan Center and Protect Democracy filed a federal lawsuit in New York to compel the Department of Justice, Department of Homeland Security, General Services Administration, and the Office of Management and Budget to disclose information to which the public is entitled pertaining to the president’s “Election Integrity” Commission.
 The organizations filed suit after their requests to the agencies under the Freedom of Information Act (FOIA) went unanswered.

-President Trump launched the Commission in May, following months of unfounded claims that voter fraud and noncitizen voting were rampant in the 2016 election.
-Vice President Mike Pence is the Commission’s chair, and Kansas Secretary of State Kris Kobach — a known promoter of voting restrictions and the myth of voter fraud — is the vice chair.
+President Trump launched the Commission in May 2017, following months of unfounded claims that voter fraud and noncitizen voting were rampant in the 2016 election.
+Vice President Mike Pence was the Commission’s chair, and Kansas Secretary of State Kris Kobach — a known promoter of voting restrictions and the myth of voter fraud — was the vice chair.